jikamens/jobs-filterer-for-linkedin/README.md

 Remember to click Save when you're done editing the options.

+Note that the options are saved in synchronized storage, so if you have sync turned on in Chrome, the options are synchronized across all the Chrome profiles synchronizing via the same Google account.

 Documenting how to write regular expressions is beyond the scope of this document; [here][1] is one of the many online tutorials about this.